rohankanojia-testing/web-terminal-operator-pre-release-tests/README.md

 - Save logs and reports to `playwright_logs/` directory

 #### Run All Tests Locally (User Mode)

+Note: Test assumes that user is already created.
+Please run the script for creating user.

 Before running make sure that you've logged into terminal via `oc` for specified user.
 Test checks pod state by `oc exec` into terminal pod, it's necessary to log in with correct user: